UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Publications.rst

 Tao and Myers, `Modelling the advection of pollutants in the Hudson Bay complex <https://doi.org/10.1016/j.jmarsys.2020.103474>`_, Journal of Marine Systems

+Schembri et al., `Arctic cod (Boreogadus saida) hatching in the Hudson Bay system: Testing of the freshwater winter refuge hypothesis  <https://doi.org/10.1525/elementa.2021.00042>`_ Elementa, Science of the Anthropocene

 |
 2020
 ----